-By ... [six years from the date of entry into force of this Regulation], the Commission shall carry out an evaluation of this Regulation.
+By 18 August 2029, the Commission shall carry out an evaluation of this Regulation.
 The Commission shall transmit an evaluation report to the European Parliament, the Council, the European Data Protection Supervisor and the European Union Agency for Fundamental Rights.
 That evaluation report shall include an assessment of the application of this Regulation and of the results that have been achieved with regard to its objectives, as well as an assessment of this Regulation's impact on fundamental rights.
 The evaluation shall be conducted in accordance with the Commission's better regulation guidelines.
 Member States shall provide the Commission with the information necessary for the preparation of the evaluation report.

-Article 34 Entry into force and application
+Entry into force and application